2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/defendpdx/status/1284410083661582337

-### Police charge and tear gas protestors | July 18th
+### Police charge and tear gas protesters | July 18th

-Footage shows the end of a dispersal as police chase fleeing protestors.
+Footage shows the end of a dispersal as police chase fleeing protesters.
 They hurl several tear gas canisters.
-One protestor is helped to their feet by others; an officer runs up to the group and shoves them.
+One protester is helped to their feet by others; an officer runs up to the group and shoves them.

 tags: shove, push, tear-gas, tear-gas-canister, protester